gdweegee/gdweegee.github.io/about.md

 ### But don't take my word for it...

 <div style="border-style: solid; padding:10px" >
   <i>“...
-His knowledge, enthusiasm and passion for the destinations we visited were infectious, making our trip unforgettable.
-His dedication to ensuring our comfort and enjoyment were evident in every detail and we are truly grateful.” </i>
+His knowledge, enthusiasm and passion for the destinations we visited were infectious, making our trip unforgettable.” </i>
-  <br> - Priya, April 2024
+  <br> - Alex, April 2024
 </div>
 <br>
 <div style="border-style: solid; padding:10px" >